Seirdy/seirdy.one/content/posts/website-best-practices.md

 Elements to pay close attention to include `<code>`, `<samp>`, `<var>`, `<kbd>`, `<abbr>`, and `<address>`.
 The semantic information conveyed by these elements supplies important context to translation algorithms.

 Only after <abbr title="Plain-Old, Semantic HTML">POSH</abbr> is insufficient should you attempt to "override" behavior with the `translate` HTML attribute.
 Setting `translate="no"` or `translate="yes"` should override the behavior of standards-compliant translation engines.
+If you're unsure whether or not to use a `translate` attribute, search the relevant word or phrase on [Keybot](https://www.keybot.com/) to see how human translators approached it.

 For example: machine translation will leave `<code>` and `<samp>` blocks as-is.
 Perhaps you could annotate comments within code with a `translate="yes"` attribute.
 However, translation engines should leave variables within those comments as-is.

 [Google's style guide](https://developers.google.com/style/placeholders) recommends annotating format placeholders in code blocks with the `<var>` element; consider doing so and adding a `translate="yes"` attribute to placeholder values, at your discretion.
+For an example, check this article's code sample [describing my PNG optimization pipeline](#png-pipeline).

 ### Changing text direction